mesosphere/dcos-docs-site/pages/1.10/installing/oss/custom/system-requirements/index.md

 ### Docker

 Docker must be installed on all bootstrap and cluster nodes.
-The supported versions of Docker are:
+The supported Docker versions are listed on the [version policy page](https://docs.mesosphere.com/version-policy/).

-- 1.12.x
-- 1.11.x

 **Recommendations**